 Myanmar men face verdict over murder of British pair on Thai resort

-Two Myanmar migrant workers accused of murdering a pair of British backpackers on a Thai island face a verdict Thursday in a case that sullied the kingdom's reputation as a tourist haven and raised questions over its justice system.
+Two Myanmar migrant workers accused of murdering a pair of British backpackers on a Thai island face a court verdict Thursday in a case that tarnished the kingdom's tourist industry and raised questions over its justice system.

 Zaw Lin and Win Zaw Tun could face the death penalty if found guilty of killing David Miller, 24, and the rape and murder of Hannah Witheridge, 23, on the picture-postcard resort island of Koh Tao in southern Thailand.

 They both deny killing the British pair, whose battered bodies were found on a beach on September 15, 2014.